-As the largest organ, the horse’s skin is designed to protect all other organs and body systems within.
+As the largest organ, the horse’s skin and coat is designed to protect all other organs and body systems within.
 The skin is a matrix of multiple layers of cells, containing sweat glands, blood vessels, nerve endings, touch receptors, pores, hair and other structures.
 The skin has to withstand viral, bacterial, parasitic and fungal intrusions, bites, stings, wounds, bruising and chemical applications.
 Most of these promote uncomfortable, itchy skin in the horse.

 There are three words which should spring to mind when considering the cause of an itchy horse; parasites, allergies and infections.
 Most ailments resulting in the desire to rub and scratch are due to problems caused by small, wriggling creatures, even smaller irritating organisms, or contact with substances to which the animal is allergic.